 - Compare the level of a 1/3 octave band with the adjacent bands, using an average over, for example, 10-30 seconds (most common), to 1 minute (occasionally).
 Tonality must be determined over a representative, sufficiently long period during which the tone is audible and stationary.
 Many environmental services implicitly ask: "Would a resident perceive this as a continuous tone?"

-- If the difference between both bands is large enough (In the Netherlands > 5 dB) → sound is tonal.
-So: (Ltone − Llower ≥ ΔLcrit & Ltone − Lupper ≥ ΔLcrit = tonality)
+- If the difference between both bands is large enough the sound is tonal:

-- The portal does not automatically apply a correction and merely indicates whether tonality is present using the described method and a 5 dB limit.
+5 dB for high-frequency bands (500–10000 Hz)- The portal does not automatically apply a correction and merely indicates whether tonality is present using the described method.

 0 Comments